Every cat carer should routinely check and have their ears cleaned when necessary. This way, problems can be found early.

 Your veterinarian will be able to provide you with a solution to clean your cat’s ears with.
 If this is the first time you’ve cleaned the ears have your veterinarian show you, if done incorrectly it is possible to damage the ear.

-- Routine ear cleaning isn't necessary, and some wax build up is normal.
-Ears should be cleaned if there is an excessive amount of wax, dirt or debris.
+- Routine ear cleaning isn’t necessary, and some wax build-up is normal.
+Clean the ears if there is an excessive amount of wax, dirt or debris.

 - Apply a few drops of solution to your cat’s ear

 - Massage the base of the ear to loosen dirt and wax

 - With a cotton ball, wipe away the excess solution and dirt